Jaded-Encoding-Thaumaturgy/wobbly-guide/src/gettingstarted/primer.md

 *Orphan fields* are fields with no pairing field available to reconstruct the original frame with.
 They're an artifact leftover from improper splicing and trimming, and can by nature no longer be losslessly restored.
-The most common method to handle those is to duplicate the previous frame.
+The most common method to handle those is to drop the next or previous field depending on the type of orphan.
 This, however, has the drawback of creating a small "hiccup" during playback if the scene has a lot of motion prior to the scenechange.